nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/additional-services/bulk-action-framework.md

         }'
 ```

-For testing purpose, it is possible to wait then end of a bulk action with the [Bulk.WaitForAction](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewOperation/Bulk.WaitForAction) automation operation.
+For testing purpose, it is possible to wait for the end of a bulk action with the [Bulk.WaitForAction](http://explorer.nuxeo.com/nuxeo/site/distribution/latest/viewOperation/Bulk.WaitForAction) automation operation.

 ## Testing a Bulk Action with REST API